Connecticut to Tennessee Car Shipping (2026 Cost Guide)

 - Vehicle size and type: Larger vehicles that weigh more are costlier to ship.
 This directly affects pricing for transport to Tennessee.

-- Distance and route: The trip from Connecticut to Tennessee covers roughly 1,017 miles.
-Longer routes raise fuel and labor expenses, which increase the overall cost.
+- Distance and route: The route from Connecticut to Tennessee is about 1,017 miles.
+Costs grow with longer trips due to the increased fuel and labor required.

 Tennessee vehicle regulations you need to know